csye6225Gokul/iac-pulumi/README.md

 To run pulumi
 1. Run tsc to compile the typescript code
+2. update your latest amiid in your stack yaml file
-2. pulumi up command, to run pulumi.
+3. pulumi up command, to run pulumi.
 After this command, will be prompted to enter the secrect passphrase for pulumi
-3. To destroy created resources or update, give pulumi destroy/ pulumi up
+4. To destroy created resources or update, give pulumi destroy/ pulumi up